PersonalHealthTrain/PHT_FHIR_Demos_German_Initiative/PHT_Demo_FHIR/BMI/readme.md

 # Body Mass Index (BMI) calculation on FHIR

-## Repository
+## Components of PHT
 This repository is structured into two different folders:
-- Client (web-app): Can be used for composing the pnenotype algorithm, packaging, shipping, train monitoring, result receive and visualization.
+- **Web app**: Can be used for composing the pnenotype algorithm, packaging, shipping, train monitoring, result receive and visualization.
 The web-app can be accessed at http://menzel.informatik.rwth-aachen.de:3000/login.
 You need to register first.
 Then you'll be able to enjoy the features.
-- Docker registry: for hosting the train and updaing their status, which can be accessed at http://menzel.informatik.rwth-aachen.de:3005
+- **Docker registry**: for hosting the train and updaing their status, which can be accessed at http://menzel.informatik.rwth-aachen.de:3005
-- Routing module: make sure each trains dispatches to the handling station smoothly
+- **Routing module**: make sure each trains dispatches to the handling station smoothly
-- Handling station: PHT station runtime, where all the data retreival and computations happen.
+- **Handler/Station**: PHT station runtime, where all the data retreival and computations happen.
+There should have FHIR server endpoint and terminology server configured at the station.
+In our implementation, http://menzel.informatik.rwth-aachen.de:8080/baseDstu3/ acts as both.
-- CQL evaluation engine: used to evaluate and validate CQL query expression on the client-side (web app) before shippin.
+- **CQL evaluation engine**: used to evaluate and validate CQL query expression on the client-side (web app) before shippin.
 This service is hosted at http://menzel.informatik.rwth-aachen.de:8082/ but available only for GET method.

-- Sample CQL input: see Input.cql file shows a CQL expression, which will filter all the patient whose are over 50 kg and height is 45 inch.
+## Workflow:
 Take a look at the below workflow to get an overall idea:
 ![alt text](Capture.PNG)